dopeboy/dopeboy.github.io/_posts/2015-3-7-teaching-code.md

 Perhaps the most difficult challenge I had when I started out teaching was with keeping control of the classroom.
 The biggest mistake a teacher can make when interacting with students is by treating them like adults.
 Students look to the teacher as a source of authority.
 The moment they don't see that is the moment they lose focus and drive.

 This means being "mean" sometimes.
 This means cutting students off, passive-aggressively waiting for them to be quiet, and metting out a stern reprimand if no one does their homework.
 Tactics deemed unimaginable when dealing with adults are sometimes required in a high school classroom.
-And while students may disagree at first, deep down I think they appreciate the high expectations.
+And while students may disagree at first, deep down I think they appreciate a classroom that is in control and has high expectations.

-And more often than not, they rise to them.

 ### Fun